Kuantum-Freak/Snake/README.md

 # Snake #
 A graphical game of Snake.
-Uses "virtual" pixels (a group of pixel is a pixel in the game).
-Very simple game that I coded over a few days.
+Uses a block of pixels as a pixel in the game.
+Very simple game that I coded over a few days because I was bored.